core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 ## Preferred Format for the Content Type Field {#preferred-format}

 This section defines the preferred string format for including a requested Content Type into the CoAP Content-Formats registry.
-During the review procedure, the Designated Expert(s) or IANA may rewrite a requested Content Type to this preferred string format prior to approval.
+During the review process, the Designated Expert(s) or IANA may rewrite a requested Content Type into this preferred string format before approval.

 The preferred string format is as follows: